iceice666/self-learning/en_US.md

 which can be inconvenient for players and server moderators, especially for developers who frequently update the resource pack.
-This mod aims to address this issue by enabling you to host the resource pack directly on your own server and easily share it with players.
+This mod aims to address this issue by enabling you to host the resource pack directly on your own server.

 ## Plan and Progress